The Importance Of Vitamins

 - Why Is it Important to Eat Vegetables?

 - Health Benefits of Fruits and Vegetables (PDF)

 - Are We Getting Enough Vitamins and Nutrients?

 Vitamins fall into two separate categories: fat-soluble and water-soluble.
 The body stores fat-soluble vitamins in fatty tissue.
 These vitamins include vitamins A, D, E, and K. When people consume dietary fat, their bodies absorb fat-soluble vitamins more readily.
 The body must use water-soluble vitamins immediately because the body does not store most of them for future use.
 The body excretes most extra water-soluble vitamins in urine.
 However, excess vitamin B12 is not excreted.
-The liver can store this vitamin for an extended time.

-A number of lifestyle issues can contribute to a vitamin deficiency.
+A number of lifestyle issues can contribute to a vitamin issues.
 A poor diet is one way that people might not ingest sufficient vitamins.
 Emotional stress and excessive alcohol consumption can also interfere with the way the body absorbs vitamins.
 If someone has a vitamin deficiency, they may often feel tired and low on energy.
 Sometimes people may have dry skin, dull hair, and chapped lips when they are missing important vitamins from the diet.
 Loss of appetite and emotional disturbances are also possible with vitamin deficiencies.

 - Dietary Importance of Vitamins

 Optimally, people will receive the vitamins they need for good health from the foods they eat.
 However, this may not always be possible.
 To avoid potential deficiencies, physicians might recommend a vitamin supplement.
 Supplements usually provide the essential B vitamins, folate, and vitamins D and E. Supplements can be a safety net in place for times when meals do not include foods rich in vitamins.
 Supplements may also be beneficial for people in high-risk groups who may lack specific vitamins.